Skip to main content

 Since the Acorns app is not available in all of Europe, you can always opt for other popular Robo-Advisor that offers identical services designed for hands-off investors and people who struggle to save.
 If you’re interested, check our list of Robo-advisors available by country, as well as our comparison table.

-We’ve also compiled our favourite list of European alternatives based on fees, account services, user experience, among other factors.
+We’ve also compiled our favourite list of European alternatives based on fees, account services, and user experience, among other factors.
 Our top picks:

 inbestMe